zhangbin188/ConsumerESU/README.md

 Advanced Usage
 --------------

+***Command Prompt:***
+- Click on Code > [Download ZIP](https://github.com/abbodi1406/ConsumerESU/archive/refs/heads/master.zip) button at the top to download.
+- Extract all files from the ZIP file.
+- Run *`Command Prompt`* as administrator in the same folder where you located the extracted files, or change location to it using `cd /d` command.
+- Execute `Consumer_ESU_Enrollment_run.cmd` with the wanted optional parameters
+- Examples:
+`Consumer_ESU_Enrollment_run.cmd -Store -Proceed`
+`Consumer_ESU_Enrollment_run.cmd -Local`
+`Consumer_ESU_Enrollment_run.cmd -License`
+`Consumer_ESU_Enrollment_run.cmd -Remove`
-- Download [Consumer_ESU_Enrollment.ps1](https://github.com/abbodi1406/ConsumerESU/raw/refs/heads/master/Consumer_ESU_Enrollment.ps1) as raw, or download the ZIP and extract the script.
+- If the script enabled the feature and asked to close the session,
+then close the whole Command Prompt window, and then repeat the same steps above.

+***Windows Powershell:***
+- Click on Code > [Download ZIP](https://github.com/abbodi1406/ConsumerESU/archive/refs/heads/master.zip) button at the top to download.
+- Extract all files from the ZIP file.
-- Run *`Windows Powershell`* as administrator in the same folder where you located the script, or change location to it using `cd` command.
+- Run *`Windows Powershell`* as administrator in the same folder where you located the extracted files, or change location to it using `cd` command.
 - Temporary allow running unsigned scripts:
 `Set-ExecutionPolicy Bypass -Scope Process -Force`
-- Execute the script (with optional parameters if wanted)
+- Execute `Consumer_ESU_Enrollment.ps1` (with optional parameters if wanted)
-- If the script enabled the feature and asked to close the session,
-then close the whole Windows Powershell window, and then repeat the same steps above.
 - Examples:
 `.\Consumer_ESU_Enrollment.ps1`
 `.\Consumer_ESU_Enrollment.ps1 -Store -Proceed`
 `.\Consumer_ESU_Enrollment.ps1 -Local`
 `.\Consumer_ESU_Enrollment.ps1 -License`
 `.\Consumer_ESU_Enrollment.ps1 -Remove`
+- If the script enabled the feature and asked to close the session,
+then close the whole Windows Powershell window, and then repeat the same steps above.

 Optional Parameters
 -------------------